CDelgado-dev/PythonYGOScanner/README.md

 # PythonYGOScanner
-Scan Yugioh cards and get info lookup using python Requires Python3 requests to be installed
+Scans Yu-Gi-Oh cards and gets price info using python

+Requires Python module "requests" to be installed

 `pip install requests`

+Can search for cards by name or set code